This tutorial shows how to prepare your local machine for developing .NET and .NET core apps that run on Google Cloud and call Google Cloud APIs.

-Even though you can create and manage GCP resources via your web browser using the Google Cloud Platform Console, if you'd prefer to manage your GCP resources from within Visual Studio or from the command-line, you can consider installing the following tools:
+Even though you can create and manage Google Cloud resources via your web browser using the Google Cloud console, if you'd prefer to manage your Google Cloud resources from within Visual Studio or from the command-line, you can consider installing the following tools:

-Cloud SDK: The Cloud SDK is a command-line interface for GCP products and services.
+Google Cloud CLI: The gcloud CLI is a command-line interface for Google Cloud products and services.

-Cloud Tools for Visual Studio: Cloud Tools for Visual Studio enables development in Visual Studio on GCP.
+Tools for Visual Studio: Tools for Visual Studio enables development in Visual Studio on Google Cloud.

-Cloud Tools for PowerShell: Cloud Tools for PowerShell is a set of cmdlets for Windows PowerShell that lets you manage GCP resources.
+Tools for PowerShell: Tools for PowerShell is a set of cmdlets for Windows PowerShell that lets you manage Google Cloud resources.